Abnormal vaginal bleeding includes any vaginal bleeding that occurs

 Doctors ask about the bleeding:

-How many pads are used per day or hour
+How many pads or tampons are used per day or hour

 How long bleeding lasts